Carrickmacross Emmets GAC: Early years

-Official Founding and early 1900s
+Official foundation

-On September 26, 1903, a meeting of those interested in Gaelic games was held in the Foresters Hall, Carrickmacross to elect officers and to establish the club to the County Board.
-By coincidence it was also the Centenary of the death of Robert Emmet; the identity formerly associated with the original Carrickmacross team; it was unanimously agreed to again adopt the name of the young Irish patriot!
-The following officers were elected at that meeting; (Captain) Owen Sherry (Vice Captain) J Jones; (Treasurer) Joseph Connolly; (Secretary) Thomas Markey.
+On 26 September 1903, a meeting of those interested in Gaelic games was held in the Foresters Hall, Carrickmacross to elect officers and to establish the club to the county board.
+It was also the centenary of the death of Robert Emmet, and it was unanimously agreed to again (re)adopt the name of the Irish patriot for the team.
+The officers elected at that meeting included: (Captain) Owen Sherry (Vice Captain) J Jones; (Treasurer) Joseph Connolly; (Secretary) Thomas Markey.

-The following month the new Emmets travelled to Kingscourt to play the local Sinn Féin team in a challenge match.
+The following month, the new Emmets travelled to Kingscourt to play the local Sinn Féin team in a challenge match.
 By January 1904, the Emmets were in full swing when they played Inniskeen to a draw match; they also participated in tournaments at Killanny, Killark and Magheracloone as well as running their own tournament competition.
-Also in 1904 the first inter-county match to be played in many years was organised by the Cavan Foresters; it was played at the Cavan Agricultural grounds between Cavan and Monaghan; with the Emmets representing Monaghan and the Slashers representing Cavan!
-On 12 May a meeting of the established clubs met in the Foresters Hall to put in place foundations for a new and vibrant Association in Monaghan in which the Carrickmacross Emmets would ultimately play a huge part as one of the foremost teams in Gaelic football at both underage and adult levels!
+Also in 1904, the first inter-county match to be played in many years was organised by the Cavan Foresters; it was played at the Cavan Agricultural grounds between Cavan and Monaghan; with the Emmets representing Monaghan and the Slashers representing Cavan.
+On 12 May 1904, a meeting of the established clubs met in the Foresters Hall to put in place foundations for a new association in Monaghan in which the Carrickmacross Emmets would play a role.